FAQs: Winter Shelter

 The weather conditions defined in the EWR Community Plan include sleet or freezing rain, snow accumulation, sustained winds, heavy rainfall, temperature threshold of below one degree Celsius, wind chill factor, flood risk, or a combination of conditions.
 Activation of the EWR program occurs on a night-to-night basis and is based on the same-day weather forecast for the evening.

-Why are the City and project partners working so urgently to open the winter shelter?
+11. Why did the City and project partners work so urgently to open the winter shelter?

 The risk to health and safety of unsheltered individuals during periods of winter weather support the City's use of emergency powers to temporarily allow a winter shelter on this property to ensure the service is available as quickly as possible.